top of page

 Wind icon representing external influence patterns in the body

-External Influence Patterns
+External Influence

 What it may feel like:

-• Sudden onset of headache
+Sudden onset of headache

-• Symptoms that change quickly or come and go
+Symptoms that shift or come and go

 Battery icon representing low energy and deficiency patterns